 Don’t let your kid become your identity.
 They are an extension of you, but not YOU.
 Make time for yourself and continue to enjoy your favorite hobbies (unless it’s partying every night and popping Molly) or use this time at home to explore your passions.

 My biggest passion has always been writing.
 Writing a book is in the number 1 slot on my bucket list, so naturally, when my husband and I discovered that it was better financially for me to stay at home, my mind immediately went to writing my book.
 When Violet sleeps, I work on this blog, try to brainstorm for my book, or read a chapter from one of the many books I have yet to finish since she was born.

 What are your favorite hobbies?
 What are you passionate about?

 You could be an art-loving scrapbooker and want to create amazing scrapbooks of each child (the Dollar Tree has amazing scrapbook stickers BTW) or you could take free online courses to learn that language you always wanted to master.
 Maybe, you don’t have the energy to think about all this right now.
 If that’s the case, just slap on a face mask then, and escape to the bathroom.
 Just make time for yourself.

 Build Your Mom Tribe

 Join play-groups, baby classes, local extracurricular activities, or any other type of outside group that will allow you to have a conversation beyond, “no, sweetie don’t touch that” or “go poop in the potty, remember, not your pants.”
 We know it isn’t easy taking care of kids all day.
 Being around other women who can relate to you and your woes can truly make a world of difference.
-If you need tips on how to build your mom tribe, check these tips out.
+Make an effort to build your mom tribe.